-A5.1.4 Stage 3: Software Design
+Stage 3: Software Design A5.1.4

 Software design is the process of planning how the software will be implemented to achieve the requirements.
 The level of detail required will vary considerably with the complexity and risk of the system being designed.
 IEC 62304 breaks the process down into architecture design and detailed design.
 Architectural design considers software items to be developed and items external to them, including SOUP, and the interfaces between them.
 Segregation of these items is used to manage risk (section A4.2).
-Detailed design is planning how the individual software units (modules, classes, functions, procedures etc.)

-make up a software item.
-A minimum set of design documentation should be specified depending on safety class (see section $\underline{A6}$).
+Detailed design is planning how the individual software units (modules, classes, functions, procedures etc.) make up a software item.
+A minimum set of design documentation should be specified depending on safety class (see section A6).

 An often-overlooked element of good software development is User Interface (UI) design.
 It is important to follow a design procedure otherwise even the most advanced software can be left unused.
-For this stage, ensure a design system (e.g. NHS Digital's Design System) is available to the project team, with design principles and design language visible, and evidence that the current design has been developed in line with it.
-Poor UI design can also lead to clinical risks, and so should be risk assessed for possible use errors in line with IEC 62366-1 (section $\underline{A3.2}$).
+For this stage, ensure a design system (e.g.

+NHS Digital's Design System) is available to the project team, with design principles and design language visible, and evidence that the current design has been developed in line with it.
+Poor UI design can also lead to clinical risks, and so should be risk assessed for possible use errors in line with IEC 62366-1 (section A3.2).
-A5.1.5 Stage 4: Software unit implementation and verification

-It is often tempting to directly start programming the software, but it's vital to conduct this implementation in a well-organized and structural manner.
+A5.1.5 Stage 4: Software unit implementation and verification to conduct this implementation in a well-organized and structural manner.
 Ideally, this should begin by considering test planning, thinking about how are you are going test that you have met your requirements.
 This should be done to a level of detail that is proportional to the risks involved, and to a level that is useful in this context.
 This is covered in detail in section A5.2.